 Difference between Medical Malpractice and Ordinary Negligence in Michigan

 The very best medical malpractice lawyers know that the kind of claim you file is imperative for the success of your case and compensation amount.
+There is a profound legal difference between claims of ordinary negligence and medical malpractice claims.

 What is medical malpractice?